MattPM/scglmmr/vignettes/pseudobulk_mixed_effects.md

 With the list of ranks we then run gene set enrichment with the [fgsea method by Korotkevich et al](https://www.biorxiv.org/content/10.1101/060012v3) using the function `FseaList`.
+Conveniently this also is parallelized using the same biocparallel

 Based on our contrast matrix (the object `L2` we created above with `makeContrastsDream`), `coefficient.number = 1` corresponds to the baseline difference between groups, `coefficient.number = 2` is the difference in fold changes between the groups and `coefficient.number = 3` is the pre vs post perturbation difference across subjects in both groups.
+Estimates for the covariates are also availabe.

 #### Examples of extracting gene ranks based on contrasts and running gene set enrichment